-- Tactical (short-term, reactive)
+- > Tactical (short-term, reactive)

 - Strategic (medium term, pro-active)

-- Suppose the contract of the
+- S Long term

 Throughout our document we look at what attempts, if any, have been made to deal with the latest disinformation threats, and extrapolate broader lessons.
 Many of the examples of preliminary responses are from Ukraine, which is at the frontline of these challenges.